 - Donate office equipment and supplies.
 Please contact us directly for more information.

-As of August 2017, the two clinics are complete and the rest of the building construction focuses on classrooms on the second floor.
+The two clinics are complete and the rest of the building construction focuses on classrooms on the second floor.
 The clinic area of about 240 square feet has two treatment rooms and a small waiting area.
 The dental clinic is fully equipped.
-Local dentists and doctors are volunteering to come and work.
-Canadian and U.S. dentists and doctors are also planning vacations with purpose in winter 2018.
-Additionally, it will be a place for public education in health and wellness, especially for maternal and baby health.
+Canadian and U.S. dentists and hygenists, doctors and nurses are volunteering to come and work making their vacations with purpose count Local doctors and dentists volunteer their time to make sure care is available when visitor volunteers have gone North.
+Additionally, the clinics are a place for public education in health and wellness, especially for maternal and baby health.

 CIDC facilitated ongoing legal, financial and operational support with the creation of a Mexican Civil Association (AC) with local community members taking leadership and responsibility.